-The federal government offers Direct subsidized loans and Direct unsubsidized loans to students.
+The federal government offers Direct subsidized Stafford loans and Direct unsubsidized Stafford loans to students.
 Loans are available for students to meet education-related expenses.
-To apply for a Direct Loan (subsidized and/or unsubsidized) at Montgomery College (MC), you must first complete the Free Application for Federal Student Aid (FAFSA).
+To apply for a Direct Stafford Loan (subsidized and/or unsubsidized) at Montgomery College (MC), you must first complete the Free Application for Federal Student Aid (FAFSA).
 Eligibility is determined by the Office of Student Financial Aid after receiving the results of the FAFSA.

-First-time borrowers at Montgomery College must complete an entrance interview on-line and submit a Direct Loan Information Form.
-You can electronically complete an entrance interview at the Federal Student Aid website-visit www.studentaid.gov and under the "Loans and Grants" tab select Complete Entrance Loan Counseling and then log in using your FSA ID.
+First-time borrowers at Montgomery College must complete an entrance interview on-line, should complete a Financial Literacy Awareness session, and submit a Direct Stafford Loan Information Form.
+You can electronically complete an entrance interview at the Federal Student Aid website-visit www.studentaid.gov and under the "In School" tab select Complete Entrance Loan Counseling and then log in using your FSA ID.

-Direct Subsidized Loan
+Direct Subsidized Stafford Loan

-A Direct subsidized loan is based on a student's financial need.
-It is a low-interest loan with a standard repayment period that can last up to 10 years.
-The U.S. Department of Education pays interest that accumulates on the loan while the borrower is attending school at least half-time and during approved deferment periods.
-Your eligibility for a subsidized loan is determined by the data reported on your FAFSA, including the verification of supporting documents, if required.
-The formula used to determine the loan amount is as follows:
+A Direct subsidized Stafford Ioan is based on a student's financial need.
+It is a low-interest Ioan with a standard repayment period that can last up to 10 years.
+The U.S. Department of Education pays interest that accumulates on the Ioan while the borrower is attending school at least half-time and during approved deferment periods.
+Your eligibility for a subsidized Ioan is determined by the data reported on your FAFSA, including the verification of supporting documents, if required.
+The formula used to determine the Ioan amount:

-Cost of Attendance (COA) Minus(-) Expected Family Contribution (EFC) Minus(-) Estimated Financial Assistance (EFA) COA - EFC - EFA= Eligibility for loan.
+Cost of Attendance (COA)

+Minus(-) Expected Family Contribution (EFC)

+Minus(-) Estimated Financial Assistance (EFA)

+COA - EFC - EFA= Eligibility for loan.

-Direct Unsubsidized Loan
+Direct Unsubsidized Stafford Loan

-A Direct unsubsidized loan is NOT based on a student's financial need.
-It is a low-interest loan that requires students to pay interest that accumulates on the loan while they attend school and during approved deferment periods.
-A student may choose to have the interest capitalized on the loan rather than make interest payments during these periods.
-In most cases, students have up to 10 years to repay an unsubsidized loan.
-On the back of this guide is a sample capitalization chart for an unsubsidized loan.
+A Direct unsubsidized Stafford Ioan is NOT based on a student's financial need.
+It is a low-interest Ioan that requires students to pay interest that accumulates on the Ioan while they attend school and during approved deferment periods.
+A student may choose to have the interest capitalized on the Ioan rather than make interest payments during these periods.
+In most cases, students have up to 10 years to repay an unsubsidized Ioan.
+On the back of this guide is a sample capitalization chart for an unsubsidized Ioan.
 Contact your lender for details about capitalization methods and requirements for interest payments.
-The formula used to determine the loan amount is as follows:
+The formula used to determine the Ioan amount:

 Cost of Attendance (COA)

 Minus(-) Estimated Financial Assistance (EFA)

-COA - EFA= Eligibility for loan.
+COA - EFA= Eligibility for Ioan.

-Dependent Student Independent Student Subsidized Unsubsidized Subsidized Unsubsidized Academic Year Annual Limits Grade Level 1 (0-27 credit hours) \$3,500 \$2,000 \$3,500 \$6,000 Grade Level 2 (28+ credit hours) \$4,500 \$2,000 \$4,500 \$6,000 These loan limits also apply to dependent students whose parents are denied a Direct Plus Loan
+Dependent Student Independent Student Subsidized Unsubsidized Subsidized Unsubsidized Academic Year Annual Limits Grade Level 1 (0-27 Credit Hours) \$3,500 \$2,000 \$3,500 \$6,000 Grade Level 2 (28+ credit hours) \$4,500 \$2,000 \$4,500 \$6,000 These loan limits also apply to dependent students whose parents are denied a Direct Plus Loan

-Office of Student Financial Aid Direct Loan Processing Information
+Office of Student Financial Aid Direct Stafford Loan Processing Information